Vectorworks/developer-scripting/Function Reference/Functions/SetWSCellBorder.md

 [SetWSCellBorders| SetWSCellBorders](SetWSCellBorders|%20SetWSCellBorders.md)

 ## Version
-SetWSCellBorder is obsolete as of VectorWorks 12.0, see new [[VS:SetWSCellBorders| SetWSCellBorders]]
+SetWSCellBorder is obsolete as of VectorWorks 12.0, see new [ SetWSCellBorders](SetWSCellBorders.md)

 Availability: from VectorWorks 9.0